qasidd/trap-mern-project/README.md

 # Cinema Web Application Project

 ## Project Description
-This repository is to show the development and creation of an advance website application for a selected cinema franchise, using the full MERN stack principle.
-Which involves the use of: **Mongo DB**, **Express**, **React** and **Node.JS**.
-The frontend of the application will be built using React with CSS styling, while the backend will be built using Mongo/Mongoose, Express and Node.
-The functionality of our code is tested using **Chai**, **Istanbul** and **Mocha**.
+This repository is to show the development and creation of a cinema website application for a selected cinema franchise, using the full MERN stack principle.
+Which involves the use of specific technologies such as : **Mongo DB**, **Express**, **React** and **Node.JS**.
+The frontend of the application will be built using React with some CSS styling, while the backend will be built using Mongo/Mongoose, Express and Node.
+After the development of the website.
+The functionality of our code is tested using express testing methods which are: **Chai**, **Istanbul** and **Mocha**.
 To determine if we reach test coverage that is ideal for industry standards.
+Also, the frontend of the website will be tested usinh jest.
 Overall, this README file will give you the neccessary information to obtain a working version of this application on your local machine.

 ### Test Coverage:
 - 91.3%

 ## Aim Of The Project
- - As a team creating a full stack website application using MERN and other methods that were taught to us during our time at QA Academy.
+ - As a team create a full stack website application using MERN and other methods that were taught to us during our time at QA Academy.
  - Using a specification given to use by a client highlight the **Minimum Value Product(MVP)** which will help in the design of the website.
  - Use wireframe.cc to plan the website pages.
  - Working in agile mindset when developing the website.
  - Testing certain aspects of the website.

 ## Getting Started
 The instructions below will help you get a version of this project up and running in a local environment or on ypur local machine for developing and testing purposes.
-Please see the **Prerequisites** section of this README and the deployment section for further details about setting up the live environment.
+Please see the **Prerequisites** section of this README and the **Deployment section** for further details about setting up the live environment.

 ## Prerequisites
-The information below are the required software needed to host this project on your local environment/machine, With links and resources to their URL to download the software.
+The information below are the required software needed to host this project on your local environment/machine, With links and resources to their URL to Download the software.
-Check the download section of the README, to install the neccessary software by following the weblinks.
+Check the **Downloads** section of the README, to install the neccessary software by following the weblinks.

 The required software:
 - **Version Control System: Git**